raganwald/raganwald.github.com/_posts/enchanted-forest/2013-03-28-hyperreal-hackenstrings.coffee.md

 ---

 Zee Hackenbush Bird led them over closer to the river, where a series of Hackenstring games were laid out.
 Beside each game were huge piles of spare pebbles.
-"Notice," he pointed out, "The addition of the flat rock to these games."
+"Notice," he pointed out, "The addition of some flat rocks to the black and white pebbles in these games."